-- 1. Check the production schedule of the day and note it down in your notepad. - 2.
-Check that required machineries are performing well and ready for production. - 3.
-Check the availability of raw materials as per the schedule for production. - 4.
-Prioritise the lot which has to be delivered urgently as per the SOP and stock rotation system (FIFO and FEFO) as applicable. - 5.
+- 2. Check the production schedule of the day and note it down in your notepad. - 3.
+Check that required machineries are performing well and ready for production. - 4.
+Check the availability raw materials. - 5.
+Prioritise the lot which has to be delivered urgently as per the SOP and stock rotation system (FIFO and FEFO) as applicable. - 6.
 Identify the packaging materials required as per the SOP.
-Once the product is ready, send it for packaging and storage. - 6.
-Arrange for appropriate packaging as specified in the schedule for the finished products.
+Once the product is ready, send it for packaging and storage.

-- Follow the production schedule and the time for each process parameter as specified. - Follow the SOP for the packaging material to be used. - Follow the FIFO and FEFO stock rotation system as specified in the SOP/production schedule. - Ensure that the raw milk received is sent to the chillers as soon as possible and to be cooled at a temperature of 4°C or lower and maintained at the temperature until processed.
+- Follow the production schedule and the time for each process parameter as specified. - Follow the SOP for the packaging material to be used. - Follow the FIFO and FEFO stock rotation system as specified in the SOP/production schedule.

-Sr no Planning steps Equipment/ machine to be used Time to finish the activity (hrs)
+Sr no Planning steps Equipment to be used Time to finish the activity (hrs)

 1

 2

 3

 4

 5

-6

 Sr no Batch details Batch size Production time Expected quantity of finished products (packaged lots)

 1

 2

 3

 4

 5

-6

-UNIT 3.2: Plan Equipment Utilisation for Production
+UNIT 3.2: Plan Equipment Utilization for Production